All Episodes Plain Text

 As I said, the only, only way to get anything done is through bipartisanship.

-12 .01 a .m.
-Eastern Time, the government would shut down if they are unable to pass legislation in the House, in the Senate, and get the president, President Biden, to sign it by midnight.
+The government would shut down if they are unable to pass legislation in the House, in the Senate, and get the president, President Biden, to sign it by midnight.

-If there's going to be a shutdown of government, let it begin now under the Biden administration, not after January 20th under, quote, Trump.
+President-elect Donald Trump, who has been part of this debate here in Washington all week, saying this earlier this morning: if there's going to be a shutdown of government, let it begin now under the Biden administration, not after January 20th under, quote, Trump.

 This is a Biden problem to solve, but if Republicans can help solve it, they will.

-CR, and then debt limit, ag, disaster relief.
+CR and then debt limit, ag, disaster relief.

 Those would all be separate votes.